 You will notice that the mattress has a series of ‘holes’ punched through it, this allows the free flow of air which in turns means a cooler night’s sleep.

-I would seriously consider choosing latex over memory foam if my biggest problem sleeping was overheating.
+If your biggest worry or problem at night is overheating, I would seriously consider choosing latex over memory foam.
 Once your baby is born, it is quite simple to put an extra blanket on the bed in the unlikely event that you feel cool.

 Both memory foam and latex mattresses can be very expensive indeed, so I considered other options for those of us on a more restricted budget.